maninserg/game-aliens/README.md

 # game-aliens
-I'm Manin Sergei.
-It's my game in the style "Space shooter"
+That's my game in the style "The :space shooter"